ivangar/dxLink-documentation/program_setup.md

 After the navigation bar there are 2 table rows: the first contains the page counter and the second has the vertical menu div content.

 The page counter is a div with span elements.
 All of them are hidden except the last span which displays the page number.
-The page functionality will be explained in mored detail in the program.js file documentation.
+The page counter functionality will be explained in mored detail in the program.js file documentation.

-The vertical menu contains the ul > li elements with the tab attribute for each element and the title attribute.
-The tab attribute is used in the JavaScript code to know which tab to make visible and hide the other tabs, and the title attribute is used by JavaScript to reset each menu item to the first slide on hovering each menu item, it is like a reset functionality.
+The second part - vertical menu - contains the ul > li elements with the tab attribute for each element and the title attribute.
+The tab attribute is used in the JavaScript code to know which tab to make visible and hide the other tabs, and the title attribute is used by JavaScript to reset each menu item to the first slide.
+On hovering with the mouse on each menu item, this function can be compared as a "reset to first slide of this section".
+This way, every time the user clicks on any of the tabs, it always brings the first slide of the section.
+This behaviour was integrated because it was specifically asked for.

-After the ul there are a sequence of div tags that load each of the pages.
-Each div that corresponds to a slide section has an id.
+After the ul there are a sequence of `<div>` tags that load each of the files.
+Only the `<div>` that corresponds to a slide section has an id.
 This id is used to load with an AJAX call every slide when the next/previous buttons are cliked.
+It will be more clear once you see how the slides are loaded with JavaScript.

-For example, the following ul > li has the title about.
-The title has to match the subfolder where you save all the pages that correspond to the slides.
+For example, the following `<li>` has the title `about`.
+The title has to match the name of the subfolder where you save all the files that correspond to the slides.
-As well the div that links to the tab 3 has an the id like the title but with the _section added to it.
+As well the `<div>` that links to the 3rd tab has the id that starts with the folder name but with the `_section` added to it.
 This is used by JavaScript as well.
+And to name the file that contains each of the slide's content, you name it as well with the subfolder prefix_slide_number.html
 ```
 <li tab="tab3" title="about">About the program</li>
 ```